ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 ---
 layout: post
-title: Batch Norm Explained Visually — Why it speeds up training
+title: Batch Norm Explained Visually — Why does it work so well? it speeds up training
 subtitle: A Gentle Guide to why Batch Norm works and the reasons for training converging faster, in Plain English
 imagecaption: Photo by [](https://unsplash.com/@hirmin) on [Unsplash](https://unsplash.com)
 categories: [ Neural, tutorial ]